oleksandriegorov/netstat-based-network-map/README.md

 *netstat_ui.py* is a PoC HTTP server that displays the network-map build by the aggregator.
 A stronger line is used based on how many connections have been detected in the period.
 **TODO:** so much

+Notes:
+- excited to found someone who had same idea as me about utilizing netstat as a source of information on server hierarcy.
+While this solution is client - server oriented, I think towards agentless (a.k.a. pull) realization, when there is an ssh connection from server to client, information gathering and fetch process, with further accumulation it on server.
+After that it can be visualized;
+- read that graphviz can visualize arbitrary data : https://www.linuxquestions.org/questions/linux-networking-3/build-graphical-network-map-from-netstat-output-710199/